coraliegrobel/ada-2021-project-sv4ever/README.md

 ## Organization with the team

 All the members of the team worked on all project steps.
-Still, these are the main steps that each team member worked on:
+Still, these are the main sections that each team member worked on:

 - Clement Chaffard: 1., 5.
 - Coralie Grobel: 1., 2., 3., 5.